JMHeartley/dreamlo.js/README.md

 Previously, I used the dreamlo game asset for [the game my team built for the GTMK 2020 game jam.](https://github.com/JMHeartley/Work-With-Me-Here)

 Years later, I started sprucing up [an old TicTacToe game I made years ago](https://github.com/JMHeartley/TicTacToe) and wanted to add a leaderboard.
-The first thing that came to mind was dreamlo, but there was a problem, the script for dreamlo that comes with the Unity game asset was written in C#.
+The first thing that came to mind was dreamlo, but there was a problem: the script for dreamlo that comes with the Unity game asset was written in C#.

 I created this script because any game that can make HTTP requests can use dreamlo.
 Happily, I've extended Carmine's original dream(lo) to Javascript 😊